Connecting Our Tenant Community with Resources and Support During COVID-19

-- Small Business Paycheck Protection Program: The Coronavirus Aid, Relief, and Economic Security Act (CARES) Act includes a $325 billion small business loan program designed for businesses having fewer than 500 employees to be administered through the Small Business Administration (SBA).
-The maximum amount of the loan is the lesser of a multiple of 2.5x payroll or $10 million.
-Under certain conditions, there are aspects of the loan that qualify for forgiveness.
-The deadline to apply for the small business loan program is June 30, 2020, and details are expected to be issued soon and accessible at www.sba.gov.
+- The Coronavirus Aid, Relief, and Economic Security (CARES) Act includes a $349 billion small business loan program called the Paycheck Protection Program (PPP) designed for businesses having fewer than 500 employees to be administered through the Small Business Administration (SBA).
+The maximum amount of the loan is the lesser of (i) 2.5x average monthly payroll and (ii) $10 million.
+Subject to certain conditions, there are aspects of the loan that qualify for forgiveness.
+The deadline to apply for a PPP loan is June 30, 2020, and details are accessible at sba.gov and treasury.gov.

-For frequently asked questions, check out the U.S. Chamber of Commerce CARES Act Guide and Checklist
+For frequently asked questions, check out the materials below from the U.S. Chamber of Commerce.

 The 10 Commonly Asked Coronavirus Small Business Loan Questions

 - Intuit QuickBooks: Complete your application now with QuickBooks Capital, and when they are able, they will submit your application to the Small Business Administration.
 Current Payroll customers should sign in to check if it is available in your product, availability may vary.